PaPieta/stss/README.md

 Forked from and based on Niels Jeppesen's [structure tensor repository](https://github.com/Skielex/structure-tensor/tree/master).
 Contains its basic functionality, with extra support of structure tensor scale space and expansion to a ring filter instead of the integrating filter.

+In-depth examples can be found and interactively tested in the associated [Code Ocean capsule](https://codeocean.com/capsule/8105965/tree/v1).

 For theoretical details see: (Publication to be added)

 ## Installation